FUE Hair Transplant

 FUE Hair Transplant Procedure

-Unlike most practices where a team of technicians sort and place the hair grafts, Dr. Vories extracts every hair grafts and, with the assistants of a technician who loads the hair follicles, he then inserts each hair graft with the Implanters which improves speed and protects the graft from physical damage while being implanted
+Unlike most practices where a team of technicians sorts and places the hair grafts, our surgeons extract every hair graft.
+The hair grafts are then inserted with Implanters, which improves speed and protects the graft from physical damage while being implanted

 Above is a case study from our largest FUE hair transplant procedures.